wp-plugins/basic-google-maps-placemarks/readme.txt

 This only works if the file that calls do_shortcode() is [registered as a page template](http://codex.wordpress.org/Pages#Creating_Your_Own_Page_Templates) and assigned to a page.

-= Can I use coordinates to set the marker, instead of an address? = Yes.
-You can type anything into the Address field that you would type into a standard Google Maps search field, which includes coordinates.
-For example: 48.61322,-123.3465.

-However, Google Maps is kind of picky about what coordinates they accept, and the plugin has no control over that.
-If it won't accept your coordinates, try using <a href="http://www.itouchmap.com/latlong.html" title="Latitude and Longitude of a Point">this page</a> to find the coordinates that Maps will accept.
-If it still won't accept those coordinates, you're out of luck.

-= Can I change the default marker icon? =
-Yes, if you want to replace the icon for all markers you can add this to your theme's functions.php:
+= How can I force the info. window width and height to always be the same size? = Add the following styles to your theme's style.css file:

 `
-function setBGMPDefaultIcon( $iconURL )
+.bgmp_placemark
 {
-	return get_bloginfo( 'stylesheet_directory' ) . '/images/bgmp-default-icon.png';
+	width: 450px;
+	height: 350px;
 }
-add_filter( 'bgmp_default-icon', 'setBGMPDefaultIcon' );
 `

-If you only want to replace the default marker under certain conditions (e.g., when the marker is assigned to a specific category), then you can using something like this:

-`
-function setBGMPDefaultIcon( $iconURL, $placemarkID ) {
-	if( $placemarkID == 352 ) // change this to be whatever condition you want
-		$iconURL = get_bloginfo( 'stylesheet_directory' ) . '/images/bgmp-default-icon.png';

-	return $iconURL;
-}
-add_filter( 'bgmp_default-icon', 'setBGMPDefaultIcon', 10, 2 );
-`

-The string you return needs to be the full URL to the new icon.
+= Can registered users create their own placemarks? = Yes.
+The plugin creates a [custom post type](http://codex.wordpress.org/Post_Types), so it has the same [permission structure](http://codex.wordpress.org/Roles_and_Capabilities) as regular posts/pages.

+= I upgraded to the latest version and now the map isn't working. = If you're running a caching plugin like WP Super Cache, make sure you delete the cache contents so that the latest files are loaded, and then refresh your browser.

-= Are there any hooks I can use to modify or extend the plugin? = Yes, I've tried to add filters for everything you might reasonably want.
+= Are there any hooks I can use to modify or extend the plugin? = Yes, I've tried to add filters for everything you might reasonably want, just browse the source code to look for them.
 If you need a filter or action that isn't there, let me know and I'll add it to the next version.

 = How can I help with the plugin's development? =
-* Answer questions on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).
-You can click the 'Subscribe to Emails for this Tag' link to get an e-mail whenever a new post is created.
+* The thing I could really use some help with is answering questions on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10).
+I don't have a lot of time to work on the plugin, so the time I spend answering questions reduces the amount of time I have to add new features.
+If you're familiar with the plugin and would like to help out, you can click the 'Subscribe to Emails for this Tag' link to get an e-mail whenever a new post is created.
+* Volunteer to test new versions before they're officially released.
+[Contact me](http://iandunn.name/contact) if you want to be put on the list.
 * If you find a bug, create a post on [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) with as much information as possible.
 If you're a developer, create a patch and include a link to it in the post.
 * Check the TODO.txt file for features that need to be added and submit a patch.
 * Review the code for security vulnerabilities and best practices.

 = Can I make a donation to support the plugin? =
 I do this as a way to give back to the WordPress community, so I don't want to take any donations, but if you'd like to give something I'd encourage you to make a donation to [Doctors Without Borders](http://www.doctorswithoutborders.org).

 = How can I get help when I'm having a problem? =
-1. Read the Basic Usage section of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
+1. Read the Basic Usage and Advanced Usage sections of [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
 2. Read the answers on this page.
-3. Check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10), because there's half a chance your problem has already been answered there, and if not the answer you get will help others in the future.
+3. Check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10), because there's a good chance your problem has already been answered there.

 If you still need help, then first follow these instructions: